o-ran-sc/nonrtric/test/usecases/oruclosedlooprecovery/goversion/README.md

 ## Functionality

 The creation of the job is not done when the consumer is started.
 Instead the consumer provides a REST API where it can be started and stopped, described below.
+The API is available on the host and port configured for the consumer

->- /start  Creates the job in ICS.
+>- /admin/start  Creates the job in ICS.
->- /stop   Deletes the job in ICS.
+>- /admin/stop   Deletes the job in ICS.

 If the consumer is shut down with a SIGTERM, it will also delete the job before exiting.

+There is also a status call provided in the REST API.
+This will return the running status of the consumer as JSON.
+>- /status  {"status": "started/stopped"}

 ## Development